-The financial statements have been prepared on a going concern basis which assumes that the Company will continue in operational existence for the foreseeable future and meet its liabilities as they fall due.
+The financial statements of BAM Construction Limited (the Company) have been prepared on a going concern basis as the Directors have concluded that the Company will continue in operational existence and meet its liabilities as they fall due for at least the period of their assessment which is to 30 June 2022.

-The Company has net current assets of £88.6m and net assets of £73.1m.
-The Company meets its day to day working capital requirements through the cash held at year end, and through the inter-company pooling arrangement, for which the Company has unrestricted access to its cash held in the cash pooling facilities.
+The Company has net current assets of £83.2m and net assets of £79.5m.
+The Company meets its day to day working capital requirements through the cash retained at year end (£36.6m) and through access to its other cash pooling balances held with BAM Construct UK Limited (at year end £238.9m).
 The Company does not have any bank debt or other external borrowings or facilities.
-The Company is a guarantor to borrowing facilities that are held by the Company's ultimate parent entity, please refer to note 16 for further details.
+The Company is a guarantor to borrowing facilities that are held by the Company's ultimate parent entity, Royal BAM Group n.v..
+Please refer to note 16 for further details.

-The Directors have considered the impact of the COVID-19 crisis on the Company's business operations and future prospects.
-The Company's operations have remained opened under UK Government guidelines, and specific measures have been implemented to ensure adequate protection for our people in order to maintain safe operational activity.
-Since the pandemic was declared by the World Health Organization on 11 March 2020, the productivity of the Company has been in excess of the initial expectations of the Directors.
-Construction activity was initially paused across all sites within the Group from 26 March to 30 March to enable detailed reviews of the working practices necessary to reduce the risks of Covid-19, however all sites reopened, and the majority of sites have remained open since.
+The Directors have considered the impact of the COVID-19 crisis on the Group's business operations and future prospects.
+The Group's operations have remained open under UK Government quidelines, and specific measures have been implemented to ensure adequate protection for their people in order to maintain safe operational activity.
+Since the pandemic was declared by the World Health Organization on 11 March 2020, the productivity of the Group has been in excess of the initial expectations of the Directors.
+Construction activity was initially paused across all sites within the Group from 26 to 30 March 2020 to enable detailed reviews of the working practices necessary to reduce the risks of COVID-19.
+However all sites reopened, and the majority of sites have remained open since.
+The Group also announced cost saving measures and took advantage of the UK Government Job Retention Scheme.
+The Directors continue to consider the impact of COVID 19 and the impact on future operating performance of the Group and the uncertainties that this situation creates.